Anveks/JavaScript-Basics-Theory/JavaScriptTheory.md

 ## Hoisting in JS

-Hoisting is a JavaScript behavior where variable and function **declarations are moved to the top of their containing scope** during the execution phase, before the actual code execution.
+Hoisting is a JavaScript behavior where variable and function **declarations are moved to the top of their containing scope** during the compilation phase, before the actual code execution.
+It is a process of lifting the variables and giving them a space in memory.

 - Hoisting variable declarations: